All steps to planning a wedding, an interview with Nora Sheils

 Welcome, Nora!
 Please introduce yourself and Bridal Bliss to our readers

 Hi!
-I'm Nora Sheils and I have been obsessed with weddings for as long as I can remember.
+I'm Nora Sheils and I have been obsessed with weddings and steps to planning a wedding for as long as I can remember.
 I started Bridal Bliss in 2002 and have since watched it grow from a one-person show to a large team with three locations.
 There is so much I love about my job, and every day is a little different.
 I have monthly weddings segments on two local television shows and our weddings have been featured internationally.

 Our team has won several awards, including Oregon Bride Magazine’s Best-Of awards eleven separate years.
 We were recently named Portland’s Best Wedding Planner of 2017, for the eighth consecutive year which was such a thrill.